daroot/protoc-gen-twirp_python_srv/README.md

 The generated server code uses the Blinker library to emit signals at various points in the request processing to match the capabilities of Twirp Go's `context.Context` and `twirp.ServerHooks`.
-Applications can `connect` to one or more of the following signals in order to do authentication, metrics, logging, tracing, or other similar per-request tasks:

-- *request-received*: Upon receiving a request via the WSGI server, before determining which endpoint it will be delivered to.  ctx['request'] contains the `werkzeug.wrappers.Request` object.
-- *request-routed*: Once the endpoint is determined.  ctx['endpoint'] now contains the service rpc endpoint name.
-- *response-prepared*: After the endpoint method is invoked and the protobuf response generated.  ctx['response'] contains the `werkzeug.wrappers.Response` object including the serialized return value and headers.
-- *response-sent*:  Called just before the response is returned to the WSGI server to be sent to the client, once all processing is done and status code is determined.
-- *error-occurred*: If any part of the WSGI or request handling fails.

 Each signal handler receives a 'context' dictionary, which contains the current state of processing.
 The same context object is used throughout the entire request/response processing, so it may be used to store temporary data such as timing or latency information for use in later signal handlers.

+Applications can `connect` to one or more of the following signals in order to do authentication, metrics, logging, tracing, or other similar per-request
+tasks:

+- *request-received*: Upon receiving a request via the WSGI server, before determining which endpoint it will be delivered to.  `ctx["request"]` contains the `werkzeug.wrappers.Request` object, and entries for `package_name` and `service_name`.
+- *request-routed*: Once the endpoint is determined.  `ctx["endpoint"]` now contains the service rpc endpoint name, along with `http_method`, `url`, and `content-type` entries.
+- *response-prepared*: After the endpoint method is invoked and the protobuf response generated.  ctx['response'] contains the `werkzeug.wrappers.Response` object including the serialized return value and headers.
+- *response-sent*:  Called just before the response is returned to the WSGI server to be sent to the client, once all processing is done and `ctx["status_code"]` is determined.
+- *error-occurred*: If any part of the WSGI or request handling fails, the context object will contain `status_code`, a `response` of type `werkzeug.wrappers.Response`, plus any of the above fields depending on at what point the processing failed and why.

 Any number of handlers may be connected to each signal so that independent packages can handle various tasks, but per Blinker's documentation, the order